Soumomo/Only-Notes/Sem 2/BIO102/Molecules of Inheritance.md

 ## Evidence That DNA Can Transform Bacteria

 **Frederick Griffith** was trying to develop a vaccine against pneumonia.
 He was studying *Streptococcus pneumoniae*.
 He had one pathogenic (disease-causing) and one non-pathogenic (harmless).
 He found that when he killed the pathogenic bacteria with heat and then mixed the cell remains with living bacteria of the non-pathogenic strain, some of the living cells became pathogenic.
 He callled it transformation, a change in genotype and phenotype due to the assimilation of external DNA by a cell.
-Later work by Oswald Avery, Maclyn McCarty, and Colin MacLeod. ![[Pasted image 20230408110617.png]]
+Later work by Oswald Avery, Maclyn McCarty, and Colin MacLeod. ![[/home/soumadip/Documents/Notes and stuff/Only-Notes/Sem 2/HSS102/In/Pasted image 20230408110617.png]]